EngSiangTeo/starwarsapi/README.md

-This is my attempt at Cylynx Frontend Test
+This is my attempt at a internship Frontend Test

 Download the git and run the following commands